Defining Negligence in Peabody, MA

 Comparative negligence and contributory negligence are legal principles applicable when the individual filing the injury claim may have some degree of blame for the underlying accident or occurrence.
 The details differ depending on the rules in effect in each state.

-If you need help proving another person’s negligence caused your injury, we’re here at your service.
+We’re here at your service if you need help proving another person’s negligence caused your injury.
 Contact our Peabody personal injury attorney for legal help!

 Get Legal Advice from a Massachusetts Personal Injury Attorney